Many of us have at least once wondered why saving money is so important.

-Today I am going to go through seven of my favourite reasons why saving money is important, and how it can help you!
+Today I am going to go through seven of my favourite reasons why saving money is downright essential, and how it can help you!

 1. Peace Of Mind

-First and foremost, having a savings plan that you regularly pay into can be a huge relief.
+First and foremost, having a savings account that you pay into every month can be a huge relief.

-Knowing that you are able to pay for any unexpected bills or expenses, without sacrificing dinner for a week is a big stress relief.
+Knowing that you are able to pay for any unexpected bills and living expenses, without sacrificing dinner for a week is a big stress relief.

 Imagine if your car broke down and was going to cost hundreds to repair.
 If you don’t have any savings that you can use to pay the bill with, you are probably going to be without a car for a while.

-Whereas if you have been building your savings up, something like this will be far more manageable and you will get to keep your car on the road!
+Whereas if you have been building up the money in a high interest savings account, something like this will be far more manageable and you will get to keep your car on the road!
 (Which will then save you money on finding other ways to get around).